jinjagit/Advent-of-Code-Rust/exercise6a/README.md

 ```
 Split input string into vec of arrays, each array contains 2 strings [body, orbiting]

-Initial body = Something, which has orbits = 1 and orbiting = 'COM'

 Could do math as add structs to vec (or could after).
 Pseudocode:
 ```